 Cooper Union's Unique Approach The Summer Writing Program is modeled on the unique work we do at Cooper Union.
-Our approaches are designed for students with diverse learning styles and are effective both for students who don’t identify as writers and those who enjoy writing.
-It is useful for students across all interests and potential majors.
+Designed for students with a range of learning styles, our approaches are effective for students across all interests and potential majors.

 |Weekly||Mondays to Thursdays||Mondays to Thursdays|